cloudify-cosmo/getcloudify.org/source/guide/3.2/guide-security.md

 - implementation - the fully qualified name of the module implementation token generation, followed by ":" and the class name.
-- properties - a dictionary of arguments required to instnatiate the implementing class.
-The arguements will be passed as kwargs to the class' `__init__` method.
+- properties - a dictionary of arguments required to instantiate the implementing class.
+The arguments will be passed as kwargs to the class' `__init__` method.

 The default configuration uses Flask-secuREST's token module to generate tokens: